cardstack/glimmer-scoped-css/README.md

 This is an alpha release with several limitations:

+- it requires an unstable Embroider build (FIXME)
 - it assumes a Webpack build
 - it hardcodes Webpack CSS loaders
 - the styles are in a `style` element in `index.html`, not linked